nrsur-catalog/NRSurCat-1/_sources/intro.md

 # NRSurCat-1

-We present, **NRSurCat-1**, the catalog of posterior samples associated with the paper "Analysis of GWTC-3 with fully precessing numerical relativity surrogate models", Islam et al. (2023), [arxiv.XXXX.XXX](https://arxiv.org/abs/arxiv.XXXX.XXX).
+We present, **NRSurCat-1**, the catalog of posterior samples associated with the paper "Analysis of GWTC-3 with fully precessing numerical relativity surrogate models", [Islam et al, 2023](PAPER).
 This includes 47 binary black hole gravitational wave events (from 2015-2020, LVK O1-O3) analyzed using the [NRSur7dq4](https://arxiv.org/abs/1905.09300) and [NRSur7dq4Remnant](https://arxiv.org/abs/1905.09300) models.

 ![](https://s11.gifyu.com/images/SQfBI.gif)

 This website contain plots of `NRSurCat-1` posteriors and example code for downloading and interacting with the results.